aaronboda24/RinexReader/README.md

 ## Testing

-To TEST the utility, you can check out "RinexReader.cpp" file which provides step-by-step instructions.
-I have also included sample Rinex Files (Observation and Navigation) in the "Input" Folder.
+To TEST the utility, you can check out "RinexReader.cpp" which provides step-by-step instructions.
+I have also included sample RINEX files (Observation and Navigation) in the "Input" Folder.

 ## License